-- I. A field trip for one (1) calendar day shall be limited to a radius of one hundred (100) miles from the school unless otherwise approved by the School Board. - II.
-Transportation costs of field trips shall be paid from the school-based budget or from internal accounts.
-Educational field trips shall not be of a prohibitive cost to the students. - Ill.
-The parent or guardian shall be notified prior to any field trip.
+The parent, as defined by Florida Statutes, shall be notified prior to any field trip.
 Such notice shall state the place to be visited, the date of the trip, the time of departure, and the time of return to the school.
-Any student making a trip shall present a note from his/her parent or guardian giving permission for the student to make the trip.
+Any student making a trip shall present a note from his/her parent giving permission for him/her to make the trip.
 All documents needed in case of emergency should be provided before the trip and should be in the possession of the School Board employee in charge of the field trip.
-Medication administration procedures shall be followed in accordance with the medication disbursement guidelines established. - IV.
-The Superintendent shall develop procedures to be followed relating to educational field trips and extracurricular field trips. - V. If vehicles other than School Board vehicles are used or if travel will be outside the State of Florida, refer to Chapter 8.36. - VI.
+Medication administration procedures shall be followed in accordance with the medication disbursement guidelines established.

+- III.
+If vehicles other than School Board vehicles are used, refer to Chapter 8.36. - IV.
 No person shall be eligible for transportation on a field trip or extracurricular trip unless he/she is authorized by the principal or designee.